-The Multi-Partner Trust Fund (MPTF) approved budget was USD 38,940,678.58, with a net funded amount of USD 38,940,678.58.
-Donors included the Kingdom of the Netherlands, the Swedish International Development Cooperation Agency, the United Kingdom through DFID, the Government of

-Germany, Denmark and the European Union, as well as corporate investment by the UNDP Bureau for Policy and Programme Support and UNDP Somalia.
+The JROL was initially granted USD 39,751,700 under the Multi-Partner Trust Fund (MPTF).
+Donors included the Kingdom of the Netherlands, the Swedish International Development Cooperation Agency, the United Kingdom through DFID, the Government of Germany, Denmark and the European Union, as well as corporate investment by the UNDP Bureau for Policy and Programme Support and UNDP Somalia.